How Outdoor Education Can Inspire World Changers!

-Outdoor education programs teach students how to protect our precious Earth, learning the value of recycling waste, reducing plastic use and conserving water, among other eco-friendly concepts.
+Outdoor education programs teach students from a young age how to protect our precious Earth, learning the value of recycling waste, reducing plastic use and conserving water, among other eco-friendly concepts.

 This introduction to environmental conservation will help your child recognise their own important role in protecting and preserving their world.
 Through outdoor education, students are encouraged and empowered to consider practical steps they can take to look after the environment.

 Lessons learned outdoors could inspire your child to invent new eco-health solutions or start sustainability initiatives in their communities.
 Some students carry high school lessons with them as they pursue science studies at tertiary level or find environmentally-focused professional roles.

 At Immanuel Lutheran College, we offer excellent outdoor education programs with a natural rainforest, a recycling facility run by the College’s cross-campus Eco Club, a 5,000L worm farm, an Environmental Centre and purpose-built eco-friendly waterway to teach water conservation, all onsite!